 LGBTIQ+.
-We use the acronym LGBTIQ+ - lesbian, gay, bisexual, trans / gender diverse, intersex variation, and queer - the '+' recognises that LGBTIQ doesn't describe a range of other terms that people identify with.
+We use the acronym LGBTIQ+ - lesbian, gay, bisexual, trans / gender diverse, intersex variation, and queer.
+The "+" recognises that LGBTIQ doesn't describe a range of other terms that people identify with.
+We have used the term LGBTIQ+ in this document as it is widely used by organisations and in policy, but we recognise that this is not always the terminology preferred by individual communities.